walterhiggins/WMPJS/README.md

     /js box(blocks.gold).right(2).box(blocks.gold)

 The statement above might look odd but it's perfectly valid Javascript.
 This style of calling functions one after another is called *chaining* because each `.` forms a link in a chain of function calls.
-You can't call *all* functions in javascript like this but can call all of the Drone's functions this way.
+You can't call *all* functions in Javascript like this but can call all of the Drone's functions this way.
 Another term used by programmers to describe this style of function calling is *Fluency*.
 As we'll see later you can extend the abilities of the Drone by adding your own functions which can be called in the same *fluent* way.

 In the above statement there are 3 different function calls being made, the first call `box(blocks.gold)` creates a gold block.
 The `box()` function returns a Drone object which can be used to call other Drone functions.
 The next call `.right(2)` moves the Drone right 2 blocks and it too returns the same Drone object.
 The last call `.box(blocks.gold)` creates another gold block.
 If we were to plot this out on graph paper it would look like this: